spencshis-prog/Watermelon_Lovers_FH10b/frontend/README.md

 # How to Run the Watermelon Lover Project

-This guide provides instructions for running the **Watermelon Lover** project's frontend and backend components.
+This guide provides instructions for running the **Watermelon Lover** project's GUI

 ---